ekpangmichael/mobimeo-challenge/README.md

-ELK was choosen because it is a highly scalable, fast and very efficient for logging
+ELK was choosen because it is a highly scalable, fast and very efficient solution for logging

 - Elasticsearch runs on cluster mode which helps to provide high available